wmcneil/bolt_documentation/wiki/SimulateProxy.md

 # Bolt: SimulateProxy()

+You could use a `SimulateProxy()` method to perform a *simulation* on the Client where the Entity is a Proxy.

 In versions before 0.4 Bolt contained a **SimulateProxy()** method on *BoltEntity*.
 This has been removed in 0.4+ as it was deemed unneccesary in most scenarios and is rather trivial to implement yourself when you need it.